hujingshuang/imageEncryption/README.md

 ## Introduction

-###This is a matlab image encryption software
+####This is a matlab image encryption software
-* **This is part of the software screenshot, you can encrypt the image by operating software.**
+* **The following figure is part of the software screenshot, you can encrypt the image by operating software.**
 ![](https://raw.githubusercontent.com/hujingshuang/imageEncryption/master/software%20interface.jpg)
 * **Image encryption by generating Halton sequences.
 There are location scrambling and pixel scrambling.**
 * **Safety analysis includes the image histogram, key sensitivity and correlation between adjacent pixels.**

 ## About
 * **date : 2016.05.20**
 * **author : Jingshuang Hu**